 Physical Hazards

-Lead acid batteries contain corrosive liquids and also generate hydrogen gas during charging which poses an explosion hazard.
+Lead acid batteries contain corrosive liquids and generate hydrogen gas during charging which poses an explosion hazard.
 The following guidelines should be followed for battery charging areas:

 • A “No smoking” sign should be posted.

-• Before working, remove all jewelry from hands and arms and any dangling jewelry to prevent accidental contact with battery connections (this can cause sparks that can ignite vapors).
+• Before working, remove all jewelry from hands and arms and any dangling jewelry to prevent accidental contact with battery connections.
+This can cause sparks that can ignite vapors.

 • Always wear appropriate PPE such as rubber or synthetic aprons, splash goggles (ideally in combination with a face shield), and thick Neoprene, Viton, or Butyl gloves.

-• A plumbed emergency eyewash station must be readily available near the station (hand held eyewash bottles do not meet this criterion.)
+• A plumbed emergency eyewash station must be readily available near the station.
+Hand held eyewash bottles do not meet this criterion.

 • Ensure there is adequate ventilation available to prevent the buildup of potentially flammable and explosive gases.